morganegautier/osint-starter/docs/challenges/sourcing-games/sourcing-games-5.md

 sidebar_label: "Sourcing Games 5"
 ---

-# Sourcing Games 5 - SourceCon 2017
+# Sourcing Game 5 - SourceCon 2017

-Here you can find the method and solutions to successfully pass [Sourcing games 5](https://sourcing.games/game-5/) which will guide you through the basics of sourcing at an advanced level.
+Here you can find the method and solutions to successfully pass [Sourcing Game 5](https://sourcing.games/game-5/) which will guide you through the basics of sourcing at an advanced level.
 This game was created for spring SourceCon 2017.
 Remember, there isn't just one solution; there are multiple ways to approach the games.
 The key is to be comfortable with the method you choose.

 ## Game 01 - Finding twice SourceCon GrandMaster